docutils/docutils/docutils/docs/ref/rst/directives.rst

 details.

 Descriptions below list "doctree elements" (document tree element names; XML DTD generic identifiers) corresponding to individual directives.
 For details on the hierarchy of elements, please see `The Docutils Document Tree`_ and the `Docutils Generic DTD`_ XML document type definition.
-For directive implementation details, see `Creating reStructuredText Directives`_.
+For directive implementation details, see `Creating reStructuredText Directives`_ and the `source <../../../docutils/parsers/rst/directives>`__.

 .. _Docutils Generic DTD: ../docutils.dtd
 .. _Creating reStructuredText Directives: